floss1138/dxMagic/README.md

 A binary DXF file begins with a 22-byte sentinel used to identify the format when the file is loaded.
 Currently **dx_extract** checks the file header and will print an warning if `/^AutoCAD\sBinary\sDXF/` is found.

+# Future utils
+The DWG Compare free msi add-in for AutoCAD (adds to ribbon Add-ins menu or the ribbon in the Classic toolbar as a plug-ins) presents as text and visual differences.
+It would be nice to have a block attribute compare between drawings or drawing and database.